-So it is not true that mutual submission rules out the family pattern of Christ-like leadership and church-like submission.
-Mutual submission doesn't obliterate those roles; it transforms them.
+So it is not true that mutual submission rules out the family pattern of Christlike leadership and church-like submission.
+Mutual submission doesn’t obliterate those roles; it transforms them.

-Does the Term "Head" Even Refer to Leadership?
+Does the Term ‘Head’ Even Refer to Leadership?

-One other common objection to the pattern of leadership and submission is that the term "head" does not carry the meaning of leadership at all.
-Instead it means "source," somewhat like we use the word "fountainhead" or the "head of a river" (Bilezikian, pp. 157–162).
-So to call a husband the head of his wife wouldn't mean that he is to be a leader, but that he is in some sense her "source" or her "fountainhead."
+One other common objection to the pattern of leadership and submission is that the term “head” does not carry the meaning of leadership at all.
+Instead, it means “source,” somewhat like we use the word “fountainhead” or the “head of a river” (Bilezikian, 157–162).
+So to call a husband the head of his wife wouldn’t mean that he is to be a leader, but that he is in some sense her “source” or her “fountainhead.”

 Now there are long studies to show that this is not a normal meaning for the word “head” in Paul’s day.
 But you’ll never read these articles because they are too technical.
 So let me try to show you something from these verses that everyone can see.

-The husband is pictured as the head of his wife as Christ is pictured as the head of the church, his body (see vv.
-29–30).
-Now if the head means "source," then what is the husband the source of?
+The husband is pictured as the head of his wife as Christ is pictured as the head of the church, his body (see verses 29–30).
+Now if the head means “source,” then what is the husband the source of?
 What does the body get from the head?
-It gets nourishment (that's mentioned in verse 29).
+It gets nourishment (that’s mentioned in verse 29).
 And we can understand that because the mouth is in the head, and nourishment comes through the mouth to the body.
-But that's not all the body gets from the head.
+But that’s not all the body gets from the head.
 It gets guidance because the eyes are in the head.
 And it gets alertness and protection because the ears are in the head.

-In other words, if the husband as head is one flesh with his wife, his body, and if he is therefore her source of guidance and food and alertness, then the natural conclusion is that the head, the husband, has a primary responsibility for leadership and provision and protection.
+In other words, if the husband as head is one flesh with his wife, his body, and if he is, therefore, her source of guidance and food and alertness, then the natural conclusion is that the head, the husband, has a primary responsibility for leadership and provision and protection.

-So even if you give "head" the meaning "source" the most natural interpretation of these verses is that husbands are called by God to take primary responsibility for Christ-like, servant leadership and protection and provision in the home.
-And wives are called to honor and affirm the husband's leadership and help carry it through according to her gifts.
+So even if you give “head” the meaning “source” the most natural interpretation of these verses is that husbands are called by God to take primary responsibility for Christlike, servant leadership and protection and provision in the home.
+And wives are called to honor and affirm the husband’s leadership and help carry it through according to her gifts.

 Now I said I would come back to some practical implications.